zudvpn/ZudVPN/README.md

 - Work on tvOS version
 - Add AWS, GCP and other cloud providers
 - Keychain/Keystore shared VPN
-- Add WireGuard as a VPN solution
+- Evaluate WireGuard as a VPN solution

 Donate
 --